Benefits of Working for Us

 - cycle to work scheme to enable the discounted purchase of bicycles, and in Southampton a monthly ‘bike doctor’ surgery offers a free MOT service and discounted repairs

-- There is free and secure on-site parking at Southampton, and car park season tickets from the University of Liverpool, and car-share schemes run at both sites
+- There is free and secure on-site parking at Southampton, and affordable parking on offer in Liverpool

 - You can get an interest free season-ticket loan to help with travel to work by public transport

-- Staff at both sites have access to a great range of benefits and discounts through the Research Councils UK benefits portal, which offers over 6500 discounts available from retailers, cinemas and holiday companies.
+- Staff at both sites have access to a great range of benefits and discounts through our portal, which offers discounts available from retailers, cinemas and holiday companies.
 Discounts for and access to gym facilities is available through our partners.

 - The NOC is a flexible and family friendly employer, with flexible working options available including a flexi-time system, and the opportunity to seek part-time working, regular home-working and compressed hours; special leave, sabbaticals and career breaks may also be supported